Terms and Conditions

-- 31.1 Cancellation requests must be made in writing to the Contractor and acknowledged by the Contractor.
-You are strongly advised to speak with Your travel agent with regard to the purchase of specific travel insurance for the Voyage at the time of booking.
+- 31.1 Cancellation requests must be made in writing to the Agent/Contractor and acknowledged by the Agent/Contractor.
+You are strongly advised to speak with Your travel agent with regard to the purchase of specific travel insurance for the YOTSPACE superyacht Charter Voyage at the time of booking.
 If cruising in Australia please review the government website https://www.smartraveller.gov.au/before-you-go/getting-around/cruises.
 For all other countries please review the local government websites.
 Guests who cancel prior to the voyage departure for any reason, including medical reasons, will be subject to the following cancellation fees:

-- 31.2 Cancellation requests received prior to the Voyage:
+- 31.2 Cancellation requests received prior to the Superyacht Charter Voyage:

-- 31.2.1 Sixty (60) days or less prior to voyage departure – forfeiture of 50% deposit – Should the Contractor re-sell that reserved cabin, for that departure, for that date, prior to the Superyacht voyage departure, an administration fee equal to only 10% of the voyage shall apply
+- 31.2.1 Sixty (60) days or less prior to Superyacht Charter Voyage departure – forfeiture of 50% deposit – Should the Agent/Contractor re-sell that reserved superyacht for that departure, for that date, prior to the Superyacht voyage departure, an administration fee equal to only 10% of the voyage shall apply

-- 31.2.3 Failure to board at the time of the Voyage – 100% of the total Voyage Fare forfeited to the Contractor.
+- 31.2.3 Failure to board at the time of the Superyacht Charter Voyage – 100% of the total Superyacht Charter Voyage Fare forfeited to the Agent/Contractor.

 - 31.2.4 Voluntary termination by the guest of a cruise in progress will result in no refund.

-- 31.2.5 The Contractor reservices the right to charge reasonable amendment or cancellation fees.
+- 31.2.5 The Agnet/Contractor reservices the right to charge reasonable amendment or cancellation fees.

 32 Covid/ Pandemic Policy

-- 32.1 Should a pandemic or an outbreak occur and disrupt travel plans in the destination of departure or a ruling government prevent travel, all paid bookings will be held for future travel when permitted and subject to availability Guests will be moved to another voyage with the same terms and conditions of the deferred voyage at no charge.
-Guests may also have the option of a refund of monies paid less any bank merchant fees.
-Please consult your travel agent and update your travel insurance policy for the change of voyage date.
-Please Note: Individual policies may apply on some superyachts for fresh food provisioning costs.
+- 32.1 Should a pandemic or an outbreak occur and disrupt travel plans in the destination of departure or a ruling government prevent travel, all paid bookings will be held for future travel when permitted and subject to availability Guests may be moved to another luxury yacht charter with similar or the same terms and conditions of the deferred voyage at no charge.
+Guests may also have the option of a refund of monies paid less any bank merchant fees and a 10% administraion feee subject to the terms and conditions of the individual yacht charter agreement.
+Please consult your travel agent and update your travel insurance policy for the change of Superyacht Charter Voyage date.
+Please Note: Should the superyacht charter voyage be cancelled last minute and the superyacht has already been supplied with the advanced provisioning of fresh food, supplies and beverages, the cost of the provisioning will be applied to your charter cost fees and no refund applies.
+Individual policies may apply on some superyachts for fresh food provisioning costs.
 Please enquire at time of booking.